QualiSystems/cloudshell-standards/Documentation/cloud_provider_standard.md

 Version | Date | Notes
 --- | --- | ---
+1.0.1 | 2020-10-01 | Added Private IP attribute to the Deployment Option
 1.0.0 | 2018-09-01 | First release of the Cloud Provider Shell Standard